Level of Study

 Forms of Assessment

-The thesis must be 120 pages long, excluding the title page, table of contents, references and all attachments.
+The thesis must be from 80 - 120 pages long, excluding the title page, table of contents, references and all attachments.
 The department can grant permission to hand in a longer thesis, if there are extraordinary academic reasons for it.
 A well-reasoned application must be sent to the head of department.

 Type of assessment: Master thesis